21 Panel data

 21.2.5 Discussion questions

-- What differs between the regressions reported in columns (1) and (3), and (2) and (4) of Table 21.1, respectively?
-What does this tell you about what drives the regression results in this setting?
+What differs between the regressions reported in columns (1) and (3), and (2) and (4) of Table 21.4, respectively?
+Does this tell you anything about what drives the regression results in this setting?
 What happens if you omit the year fixed effects from both sets of regressions?
 What does this tell you about the role of the “non-switchers” (i.e., firms not in the

 switchers

-- How do the variables in Table 21.2 differ from those used in Table 3 of Li et al. (2018)?
-Modify the code above (e.g., the
+How do the variables in Table 21.5 differ from those used in Table 3 of Li et al. (2018)?
+Modify the code above (e.g.,

 same_state